w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-contrast-sufficient-minimum.md

 The contrast algorithm used in WCAG 3 is yet to be determined.
 For this draft, the requirement assumes the algorithm will include a size/weight factor.
 If the algorithm does not include size/weight, it will need to be added to this requirement text.

 A separate requirement may be needed if red/green color vision deficiency (CVD) is not accounted for within the contrast algorithm.

-For this core requirement, the default minimum will likely be roughly equivalent to the WCAG 2 success criterion of a :term[contrast ratio] of at least 4.5:1 for text and at least 3:1 for :term[large-scale] text.
 :::

 :::tests